What I Did This Summer In Central NY - Part 2 or It's Getting' Hot (Ham) Up In Here!! Friday September 13th, 2013

 A picture perfect chocolate pusty from Risen Bakery

 .
-One can tell by the lack of of the telltale "button" on the top that signifies a vanilla custard version.
+One can tell by the lack of of the telltale "button" on the top that would usually signify a vanilla custard version.

 Aside from the "handfuls of heaven" at Florentine Pastry Shop in Utica, this chocolate pusty was one of the better versions I've had in some time.
 Note